Haason Reddick

-Haason Samir Reddick (born September 22, 1994) is an American football outside linebacker for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Temple, and was drafted by the Arizona Cardinals in the first round of the 2017 NFL Draft.
-He has also played for the Carolina Panthers.
+Haason Samir Reddick (born September 22, 1994) is an American professional football linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Temple Owls, and was selected by the Arizona Cardinals in the first round of the 2017 NFL draft.
+He also played for the Carolina Panthers, New York Jets and Philadelphia Eagles.

-Early years
+Early life

 Reddick attended Haddon Heights High School in Haddon Heights, New Jersey.
 He played safety and running back for the Garnets high school football team.
 He played in only four games his senior season due to a fractured femur.

 College career

 Reddick joined the Temple University football team as a walk-on in 2012.
 He was a running back and safety his freshman year.
 He redshirted for the 2012 season and saw his first game action in 2013.
-As a senior in 2016, he was named First-team All-AAC after recording 65 tackles and 10.5 sacks as a defensive end.
+As a senior in 2016, he was named First-team All-American Athletic Conference after recording 65 tackles and 10.5 sacks as a defensive end.

 Professional career

+Pre-draft

 On November 14, 2016, it was announced that Reddick had accepted his invitation to play in the 2017 Senior Bowl.
 He was moved to inside linebacker during the Senior Bowl and impressed team representatives and scouts after excelling in practice.
-On January 28, 2017, Reddick recorded a game-high nine combined tackles, tying Michigan's Ben Gedeon, as he played for Chicago Bears' head coach John Fox's North team that lost 16-15 to the South.
+On January 28, 2017, Reddick recorded a game-high nine combined tackles, tying Michigan's Ben Gedeon, as he played for Chicago Bears head coach John Fox's North team that lost 16–15 to the South.
 His Senior Bowl performance vastly improved his draft stock and made him one of the fastest risers through the draft process, going from an obscure potential top 100 prospect to a top 20 prospect.
 He received an invitation to NFL Scouting Combine as a defensive end and completed all the required drills.
 Reddick's 11'1" broad jump was the best among defensive lineman since 2003 and his 4.52 in the 40-yard dash was the best among the defensive lineman at the draft and second-best among linebackers.
 He also attended Temple's Pro Day and decided to only run the shuttle, three-cone, and do positional drills.
 Reddick was projected to be a first round pick by NFL draft experts and analysts.
 He was ranked the best linebacker prospect in the draft by ESPN, the second-best linebacker by Sports Illustrated, ranked the best outside linebacker by NFLDraftScout.com, and the second-best linebacker by NFL media analyst Mike Mayock.